andrewrgoss/andrewrgoss.com/content/2018/gcp-professional-data-engineer-certification/gcp_unstructured_dataproc.md

 #### Module 2: Running Dataproc jobs
 * Work with structured and semi-structured data
+  * Use the Hive CLI and run a Pig job
+  * Hive is used for structured data, similar to SQL
+  * Pig is used for semi-structured data, similar to SQL + scripting
 * Submit Dataproc jobs for unstructured data

 #### Module 3: Leveraging GCP